DoctorKhan/The-Social-Game-Book/docs/the-social-game.md

 **The Investigation Begins**: The grackles have something to teach us.
 The thriving communities hold crucial evidence.
 The patterns are waiting to be discovered.

 As the investigators pieced together the evidence, they couldn't escape a final, chilling question.
-These systems of control—the political divisions, the economic extraction, the psychological manipulation—were too perfect, too comprehensive, and too ancient to be the work of any single generation of human elites.
-They functioned less like a political conspiracy and more like a deeply embedded operating system, running on code written long before the dawn of recorded history.
+These systems of control—the political divisions, the economic extraction, the psychological manipulation—were too perfect, too comprehensive, and too ancient to be the work of any single generation.
+They functioned less like a conspiracy and more like a deeply embedded operating system.
 The crime scene was clear, the methods understood.
-But the investigators were left staring into the abyss of a deeper mystery: Who, or what, first wrote the rules to the Social Game?
+But the investigators were left staring into the abyss of a deeper mystery: **Who, or what, first wrote the rules to the Social Game?**

-**Welcome to the most important mystery of our time.
-Let's solve it together.**
+Welcome to the most important mystery of our time.
+Let's solve it together.